7.9. Matrices

 Gazprea supports empty matrices.

-Matrices have binary and unary operations of the element type defined in the same manner as vectors.
-Unary operations are applied to every element of the matrix, and binary operations are applied between elements with the same position in two matrices.
+Multi-dimensional arrays have binary and unary operations of the element type defined in the same manner as uni-dimensional arrays.
+Unary operations are applied to every element of the matrix, and binary operations are applied between elements with the same position in the arrays.

-In addition to this matrices have several special operations defined on
+Two dimensional arrays have several special operations defined on them.

-them.
-If the element type is numeric (supports addition, and
+If the element type is numeric (supports addition and multiplication),

-multiplication), then matrix multiplication is supported using the
+then matrix multiplication is supported using the operator **.

-operator **.
-Matrix multiplication is only defined between matrices
+Matrix multiplication is only defined between matrices with compatible element

-with compatible element types, and the dimensions of the matrices must be
+types, and the dimensions of the matrices must be valid for performing matrix

 Specifically, the number of columns of the first operand must equal the number